 Basic Law Enforcement Training (BLET)

 The Basic Law Enforcement Training (BLET) program is provided through a structured law enforcement academy environment of sixteen weeks with instruction in thirty-three topic blocks.
 Successful completion enables the cadet to qualify as a certified law enforcement officer in North Carolina for employment at the state, county, or municipal level.
 The requirements, curriculum, regimen, and accreditation standards are set and controlled by the North Carolina Department of Justice, Criminal Justice Standards Division.
-Halifax Community College is one of the stateís accredited BLET training academy sites.
-The BLET program is a nineteen semester hour credit course (CJC 100) in the Criminal Justice Department and earns the graduate 19 semester hours of academic credit as well as certification to become a law enforcement officer.
+Halifax Community College is one of the state’s accredited BLET training academy sites.
+The BLET program earns the graduate 19 semester hours of academic credits.

-The college offers two BLET academy sessions per year; the fall semester session begins in August and graduates in December and the spring semester begins in January and graduates in May annually.
+The college offers at least two BLET academy sessions per year; the fall semester session begins in August and graduates in December and the spring semester begins in January and graduates in May annually.

-Academy classes are typically from 6:30 AM to 5:00 PM, Monday through Friday with some evening and weekend classes.
+Academy classes are typically from 6:30 AM to 5:00 PM, Monday through Friday with some evening and weekend classes (may offer night and weekend classes if when there is enough interest).
 Tardiness or absences from class are unacceptable.

 Basic Admission Requirements